 The mirror test (also known as the mark test) is performed when:

-- An animal is anesthetized
+- An animal is anesthetized.

-- Sees its reflection in the mirror
+- Sees its reflection in the mirror.

-- Touches the mark and investigates it
+- Touches the mark and investigates it.

-Dogs will either invite the reflection to play or not react.
+Dogs will invite the reflection to play or not react.
 Cats will sometimes react aggressively, believing the reflection to be another cat.
 However, for the most part, they don’t react at all.

-The marks on African grey parrots were placed on their necks since birds are blind from the beak down.
-When observing their reflection in the mirror, the parrots reacted aggressively and tried to bite the mirror.
+The marks on African gray parrots were placed on their necks since birds are blind from the beak down.
+When observing their reflection in the mirror, the parrots tried to bite the mirror.

 Are Parrots Smarter Than Other Pets?

 This revealed that no specific part of the brain rules over awareness.
-Instead, it’s a complex network of neural circuits that run across all brain regions.
+Instead, it’s a complex neural circuit network that runs across all brain regions.

 Parrot Brain vs. Human Brain

 However, the roads taken to get there diverged at some point.
 On the surface, parrots’ brains are similar to human brains.
-If you look closer, though, you’ll find that many things set us apart.
+If you look closer, you’ll find that many things set us apart.